-The Executive Briefing and Product Vision Briefing(s) can be added at the Program Increment Level as a description or document.
+The various business and product vision presentations can be included in Targetprocess as a description or attached as a document.
 Or be referenced as part of the Objectives and Key Results.

-The top Ten Features are worked through the funnel and are included in this context definition.
+The top Ten Features have progressed through the funnel and are included in this context definition.